You are here: Urology Textbook > Surgery (procedures) > Circumcision

 - Bleeding, hematoma

 - Disturbing scars and adhesions

-- Hyperesthesia or hypoesthesia of the glans
+- Hyperesthesia or hypoesthesia of the glans, ischemia of the glans.

 - Erectile dysfunction after severe complications

 Alternative Techniques of Circumcision